lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 .. image:: htop-setup.png

-To change what columns end up showing select :guilable:`Columns` on the setup menu.
+To change what columns end up showing select :guilabel:`Columns` on the setup menu.
 The column :guilabel:`Active Columns` shows what columns you will have on htop with the top being the leftmost column in htop and the bottom being the rightmost.
 To select a different column press :kbd:`Up arrow` or :kbd:`Down arrow`.
 To move a column up in the list press :kbd:`F7`.
 To move a column down press :kbd:`F8`.
 To remove a column press :kbd:`F9`.
 To see what other columns there is the column :guilabel:`Available Columns`.
 To add a column when having :guilabel:`Available Columns` and select the column you want and press :kbd:`F5`.

 Version
 -------